clarkbains/vagrant-libvert-nomad-ansible/README.md

 Clone this repo recursively

 ## Setup
 Run `vagrant up --parallel` to start the VMs and configuration.
 Then run `vagrant ssh ns-1`, and get the ip address.
 Then export the env variable with `export NOMAD_ADDR='http://$NS-1-IP-ADDR:4646'`, and run `waypoint install -platform=nomad -nomad-dc=cwdc-os-1 -accept-tos`.
 This will setup your environment to have access to waypoint.
 Visit waypoint, at the same ip, on port 9702, using https.
 Follow the instructions.
+Run the `waypoint.sh` file to make it so the waypoint runner can access the docker daemons for remote build capability.

 ## Building
 Start your local docker daemon if you have one, then go to the nomad-waypoint-integration-tests submodule.
 Run `waypoint init`, then visit the waypoint web ui.
 You should see the project appear.
 Click in the project, and manage settings.
 Create the following input variables: